jdcantrell/goodrobot.net/src/posts/home-recording-studio-setup.md

   couple of paragraphs (generals internet gripe)
 - A more gentle introduction to all of the above.

-#DAWs
+# DAWs
-DAWs are complicated softwares.
+DAWs are complicated software.
 It can be overwhelming when trying to learn a new instrument and all you want to do is record a few tracks and then make everything sound nice.
 My experience so far has been that is worth investing in learning how to use your particular DAW.
 There are a few concepts that are general across all music recording but if you do not know about it's hard to find with random google searches.
 For me one of the first things I wanted to do was re-record parts of a song (hopefully playing some parts better).
-The thing you're looking for is called punch-in (and possible punch-out).
+The thing you're looking for is called punch-in (and possibly punch-out).

 Punch-in lets you play a track normally and then at a marked time begin recording.
 Punch-out allows you to stop recording.
 This is incredibly useful for